Bharunda: Demographics

-Culture

-Bharunda is culturally rich and has artistic and cultural traditions which reflect the ancient Rajasthani way of life.
-There is rich and varied folk culture which is often depicted symbolic of the state.
-The music is uncomplicated and songs depict day-to-day relationships and chores, more often focused around fetching water from wells or ponds.

-Folk music is a vital part of Bharunda’s culture.
-Folk songs are commonly ballads which relate heroic deeds and religious or devotional songs known as bhajans and banis (often accompanied by musical instruments like dholak, sitar, sarangi etc.) are also sung.

-Bharunda is culturally rich in traditional and colorful art.
-You will find people engaged in skillful Zari embroidery work and other handicraft items like wooden furniture and handicrafts, carpets and pottery.
-Reflecting the colorful Bharunda’s culture, the clothes have a lot of mirror-work and embroidery.
-A traditional dress for females comprises an ankle length skirt and a short top, also known as a lehenga or a chaniya choli.
-A piece of cloth is used to cover the head, both for protection from heat and maintenance of modesty.
-In the village dresses are usually designed in bright colors like Red, Maroon, blue, yellow and orange.

 Geography

-Bharunda is connected by road to via Sumerpur and Sheoganj.
+Bharunda is connected by road via Sumerpur and Sheoganj.
 At around 2 km distance on Bharunda Sumerpur road, there is a mountain named Kawar (also known as Bhuria baba ri dhuni).
 There is a mythological tale which indicates that Raja Bhruthhari and Guru Gorakhnath visited this place and the dhuni was established during that time.
 Bharunda is on the bank of the River Jawai, which has been dried due to deforestation and limited rainfall.
-Recently, the village got piped waterline and cement road which has improved hygiene level.
+Recently, the village got a piped waterline and cement road which has improved the hygiene level.

 Economy

-Inhabitants of Bharunda are occupied by agriculture.
+Inhabitants of Bharunda are engaged in agriculture.
 Bharunda's economy is primarily agricultural and pastoral.
 Wheat and barley are cultivated all over, as are pulses, sugarcane, and oilseeds.
 Cotton and wheat are cash crops.
 There are mainly two crop seasons.
 The water for irrigation comes from wells and tanks.
 The Jawai Bandh Canal irrigates Bharunda and neighbouring villages.